guardeec/datasets/README.md

   <img src="https://github.com/guardeec/datasets/blob/main/readme_img/TT_logo.png?raw=true" alt="vk_logo" width="300" />
 </p>

-Datasets with result of experiment where users tried to recognise bots (**VK**ontakte **T**uring **T**est).
+Datasets with the result of an experiment where users tried to recognise bots (**VK**ontakte **T**uring **T**est).

 Includes 2 files: *answers.csv* with results of experiment and *areHumansCanDetectBots.ipynb* with processing of the results.

 **answers.csv** include the following fields:
 1. time - timestamp of the annotator answer
-2. role - role of annotator that reflect bot detection scenario (see. list below)
+2. role - the role of annotator that reflects bot detection scenario (see. list below)
 3. annotator_id - Telegram id of annotator
 4. analysed_account_id - VKontakte id of analysed account
-5. answer - label of annotator.
-Can be USER, BOT or IDN (i don't know)
+5. answer - the label of the annotator.
+Can be USER, BOT, or IDN (i don't know)
 6. ground_truth_label - real label
-7. bot_quality - quality of analysed bot account (NaN for real users), see. dataset MKVK2021 (for MARSHRUTKA bot-trader - quality was replaced with LIVE)
+7. bot_quality - the quality of analysed bot account (NaN for real users), see. dataset MKVK2021 (for MARSHRUTKA bot-trader - the quality was replaced with LIVE)

-To each annotator we give a role.
+To each annotator, we give a role.
 Roles can be:
-1. BOTS+RANDOM - 50% accounts are MKVK2021 bots and 50% are real users.
+1. BOTS+RANDOM - 50% of accounts are MKVK2021 bots and 50% are real users.
 Real users are randomly selected among all VKontakte accounts.
 Reflects scenario when annotator tries to detect bot among random accounts.
-2. BOTS+GROUPS_SHIFTED - 50% accounts are MKVK2021 bots and 50% are real-users.
+2. BOTS+GROUPS_SHIFTED - 50% of accounts are MKVK2021 bots and 50% are real-users.
 Real users are randomly selected among MKVK2021 real-users accounts.
-Reflects scenario when annotator tries to detect bot among accounts with homophily from large community.
+Reflects scenario when annotator tries to detect bot among accounts with homophily from a large community.
-3. BOTS+STUDENTS - 50% accounts are MKVK2021 bots and 50% are real-users.
-Real users are randomly selected among verified students accounts of one University.
-Reflects scenario when annotator tries to detect bot among accounts with strong homophily from small community.
+3. BOTS+STUDENTS - 50% of accounts are MKVK2021 bots and 50% are real-users.
+Real users are randomly selected among verified student accounts of one University.
+Reflects scenario when annotator tries to detect bot among accounts with strong homophily from a small community.
-4. BOTS_ONLY - 100% accounts are MKVK2021 bots.
+4. BOTS_ONLY - 100% of accounts are MKVK2021 bots.

 **areHumansCanDetectBots.ipynb** include code for result processing:
-1. Test of hypothesis that humans can detect bots with different qualities in different scenarios.
+1. Test of hypotheses that humans can detect bots with different qualities in different scenarios.
-2. Calculation of confidence intervals that describe human ability to detect bots of different qualities in different scenarios.
+2. Calculation of confidence intervals that describe the human ability to detect bots of different qualities in different scenarios.
-3. Calculation hypothetical classifier efficiency measures that describe how classification efficiency decreased when using human annotated datasets for supervised ML bot detection.
+3. Calculation of hypothetical classifier efficiency measures that describe how classification efficiency decreased when using human-annotated datasets for supervised ML bot detection.

-More detailed experiment description presented in paper:
+More detailed experiment description presented in the paper:
 ```bibtex
 >@inproceedings{kolomeets2022netglow,
         title={Experimental evaluation: can humans recognize social media bots?},